 Excess fat is the cause of diarrhea or loose stool due to the production of excess fatty acids inside the colon (which causes osmotic diarrhea).

 Moreover, unchanged fat may appear in the stool with a greasy or oily nature.
 The condition is called (steatorrhea).

 Celiac disease is a form of malabsorption syndrome.
 With malabsorption, excess food and nutrients stay inside your digestive system.

-To produce excess foul-smelling gas, the bacteria act on these undigested and unabsorbed food contents.
+The bacteria act on these undigested and unabsorbed food contents to produce excess foul-smelling gas.

 The onset of celiac disease is often associated with a persistent change in the stool odor.
 As a result, your poop becomes extremely foul-smelling compared to before.

 After starting a gluten-free diet, the stool odor dramatically improves and may return to normal.

 The foul smell of the stool may pass through periods of exacerbation depending on the types and the number of foods you eat.

 Also, note that a temporary foul-smelling loose stool for a few days or weeks is often a sign of infection.
 Celiac disease causes PERSISTENT foul-smelling stools.